Not everything they play is classical.

 The four musicians who make up the Kitchen Sink Pocket Orchestra have played together for over a decade as Okanagan Symphony Orchestra members.
-When the global pandemic shut down concert halls for the majority of 2020 and 2021, these musical friends knew they needed to find a new avenue to bring live music to the community, so the quartet was formed!
-They got to work sourcing and arranging music for their unconventional instrumentation (violin, oboe/English horn, bassoon, and double bass) and performed at wineries, cideries, house concerts and other outdoor venues throughout the Okanagan Valley and Shuswap during the summer of 2021.
-It was so much fun, they kept arranging and planning and are embarking on a tour in the summer of 2022.
+When the global pandemic shut down concert halls, these professional performers knew they needed to find a new way to bring live music to the community.
+They got to work sourcing and arranging music for their unconventional instrumentation (violin, oboe/English horn, bassoon, and double bass) and performed at wineries, cideries, house concerts and other outdoor venues throughout the Okanagan Valley and Columbia Shuswap in 2021 and 2022.

 Susan Aylard is an equally accomplished classical violinist and fiddler, currently performing with the Okanagan Symphony Orchestra, Cod Gone Wild, Rocky Mountain High Band and the Kitchen Sink Pocket Orchestra.
 Sue has travelled the world performing in Sweden, Russia, Denmark, Mexico, Ireland, the USA and Canada.
 She has twice competed at Canada’s National Music Competition as a member of the Sabeon Trio, and has received the prestigious Okanagan Arts Award for Music.

 Sue and her talented daughter started a company, SaS Art, which features wearable silk painted art pieces.
 The KSPO members are proud to wear beautiful items by SaS Art.

 Lauris Davis started on trumpet in high school and dreamed of being the next Miles or Wynton, but after graduating and getting braces, the dream faded along with her embouchure.
 Not yet knowing the life-long drama of reed making, Lauris decided to play the oboe.